Student loans: Biden to announce new actions to protect borrowers

 "This fight is not over," Biden said in a statement.
 "I believe that the Court’s decision to strike down our student debt relief plan is wrong.
 But I will stop at nothing to find other ways to deliver relief to hard-working middle-class families.
 My Administration will continue to work to bring the promise of higher education to every American."

-The president's address will also outline the administration's next steps, according to his statement.
+The president's address will outline the administration's next steps, according to his statement.

 Biden's remarks follow the Supreme Court's decision to effectively kill the administration's $400 billion relief plan that promised to cancel or reduce student loan debt for millions of Americans.